DanielLoth/sql-server-change-management-primer/README.md

 * Make use of a short `LOCK_TIMEOUT` and a low `DEADLOCK_PRIORITY` (set them to appropriate values within your pre-deployment script).
 * Structure any pre-deployment and post-deployment code so that it is idempotent (that is, if you run it multiple times then it yields the same outcome).
 * Retry the whole deployment process by re-executing the `sqlpackage.exe` tool.
-Either retrying until some deadline is reached (e.g.: if your first attempted deployment started at 10am, then try no further deployments after 10:10am) or some arbitrary maximum retry count is reached (e.g.: no further retries after we've already tried 5 times).
+  * Either retrying until some deadline is reached (e.g.: if your first attempted deployment started at 10am, then try no further deployments after 10:10am)
+  * Or retry until some arbitrary maximum retry count is reached (e.g.: no further retries after we've already tried 5 times).

 This use of `LOCK_TIMEOUT` in particular will ensure that - should a `Sch-M` lock be picked up on one busy table - it is not held indefintely (or for an extended period of time) while subsequently trying to acquire a `Sch-M` lock on a second busy table.

-### Modifying an existing CHECK constraint
+### Modifying an existing CHECK constraint without risking integrity

 TODO: Cover expand-and-contract so that there is never a period of time where a constraint is left unenforced.